Finder is committed to editorial independence. While we receive compensation when you click links to partners, they do not influence our content.

 Yokohama currently operates manufacturing facilities in Salem, West Virginia and West Point, Mississippi.
 You won’t find a huge variety of American-made tires from this company, but there are a few.

 - Note that not every product available on these websites is necessarily made in the USA.
 Some brands may only offer a small selection of American-made products.
 Check the product description before buying to be sure.

 Are American-made tires better quality than foreign tires?

 Both American-made and foreign tires tend to show up on Consumer Reports’ annual list of top tires.
 The quality of the tire is more about the specific model than where it was manufactured.
 However, tires made in American manufacturing plants – even those owned by foreign companies – are generally more affordable than tires that are imported from overseas.
 More overseas companies are setting up factories in the US to avoid paying import fees.

 How does buying American-made help the US economy?

 Besides saving money, there are other reasons why many Americans are looking to buy American-made tires and other goods.
-Patriotism is one of the most obvious, as buying American-made directly supports American workers and businesses.
+Supporting retailers that make goods in the USA opens up more manufacturing jobs and helps reduce unemployment.

 More specifically, though, buying products that are made in the USA puts money back into American innovation.
 When American companies have more funds for research and development, they are not only able to design a more affordable product with more features, but are also forced to compete with other innovative companies.
 This, in turn, drives down the price of tires for the consumer.